 Approaches to learning, such as initiative and persistence, are behaviors and attitudes that show how children learn, not just what they learn.
-There are five dimensions of school readiness for early learners
+There are five dimensions of school readiness for early learners along with physical development, social and emotional development, language development, and

-Children with higher levels of attentiveness, task persistence, eagerness to learn, learning independence, flexibility, and organizational skills do better in both literacy and math at the end of the preschool school year, at the beginning of their first grade year, and even in later grades34
+Children with higher levels of attentiveness, task persistence, eagerness to learn, learning independence, flexibility, and organizational skills do better in both literacy and math at the end of the preschool school year, at the beginning of their first grade year, and even in later grades

 The way a child approaches learning is a strong predicator of later success in school.
 School readiness includes the ability to tackle and persist at challenging or frustrating tasks with flexibility, follow directions, take risks, make and learn from mistakes, and work as a part of the group.
-You children develop these skills by engaging in playful learning experiences, which strengthen cognitive capacities such as paying attention, remembering rules, and inhibiting impulses to achieve a larger goal35
+You children develop these skills by engaging in playful learning experiences, which strengthen cognitive capacities such as paying attention, remembering rules, and inhibiting impulses to achieve a larger goal

-Both child-initiated and teacher-guided plays, along with other intentional teaching strategies, combine to support children's approaches to learning.36
+Both child-initiated and teacher-guided plays, along with other intentional teaching strategies, combine to support children's approaches to learning.